Perthys/PlayerGrouper/README.md

 # PlayerGrouper
-Groups players into their respective region, this was made for target finding for "AOE" Attacks for bots
+Groups players into their respective region, this was made for target finding for "AOE" (Explosions, Big Bullets, Etc) Attacks for bots

 ```lua
 local Groups = Group:Form({